This page is intended to help draw your attention to the most important factors to consider when deciding which grand piano to buy

 - Grand pianos over 4ft 10in in length have longer strings and a bigger soundboard than most uprights, giving them a richer tone.

 - The soft pedal is genuinely “una corda” in most grands, meaning that there should be a significant change in tone when used.
 Upright “soft” pedals (left pedal) only hold the hammers nearer to the strings preventing loud playing.

-- The player can be facing the audience or other players instead of facing the wall.
+- Whoever is playing can be facing the audience or other players instead of facing the wall.

-- Finally most piano exams are taken on a good grand piano; so because the action is different and more sensitive it’s preferable to practice on one too.
+- Finally most piano exams are taken on a good grand piano because the action is different and more sensitive, it’s preferable to practice on one too.